kiagnose/kiagnose/checkups/kubevirt-vm-latency/README.md

 ```

 > **_Note_**:
-> `CONFIGMAP_NAMESPACE` and `CONFIGMAP_NAME` environment variables are required in order to pass the checkup configuration to Kiagnose.
+> `CONFIGMAP_NAMESPACE` and `CONFIGMAP_NAME` environment variables are required to allow the checkup application
+> access to the input & output API (in the form of a ConfigMap).

 Wait for the checkup to finish:
 ```bash